codacy/codacy-eslint9/workspaces/docs-generator/docs/description/perfectionist_sort-object-types.md

 </sub>
 <sub>default: `[]`</sub>

-Allows you to specify a list of type properties groups for sorting.
+Specifies a list of type properties groups for sorting.
 Groups help organize properties into categories, making your type definitions more readable and maintainable.

-Predefined groups:

-- `'multiline'` — Properties with multiline definitions, such as methods or complex type declarations.
-- `'method'` - Members that are methods.
-- `'unknown'` — Properties that don’t fit into any group specified in the `groups` option.

-If the `unknown` group is not specified in the `groups` option, it will automatically be added to the end of the list.

 Each property will be assigned a single group specified in the `groups` option (or the `unknown` group if no match is found).
 The order of items in the `groups` option determines how groups are ordered.